lit/lit.dev/packages/lit-dev-content/site/guide/components/lifecycle.md

 #### shouldUpdate() {#shouldupdate}

+Called to determine whether an update cycle is required.

 | | |
 |-|-|
 | Arguments | `changedProperties`: `Map` with keys that are the names of changed properties and  values that are the corresponding previous values. |